tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/03-condition-control-flow-01/README.md

 # Variable and Conditional Review

 In this activity, we will be reviewing variable declaration and conditionals.
-The prompts are included in the challenge-prompt.py file as comments.

 ## Instructions

-Perform the following:
+Open the [starter file](Unsolved/condition-control-flow-01.py) and perform the following:

 1. Create a list called 'farm' with the elements "pig", "cow", "chicken", "dog", "horse", "sheep".